 Having people not think me “crazy” has traditionally been something that I held in very high esteem.
 It started very early on, with strange visions and knowings I quickly learned to keep to myself.
-It worsened after my mother killed herself when I was 14, and the thick tar of depression started to envelop my psyche.
+It worsened after my mother killed herself when I was 14, when the thick tar of depression started to envelop my psyche.

 But, as always, I digress.
 That experience happened in my small Alaskan hometown, and afterward I felt just crushed by embarrassment.
 A family member had tried to send me away to a mental institution, something that was communicated to me by another freaked out teen whose parents had prevented it from happening.
 It seemed so perilous.
-I continued to struggle with depression but was terrified of the “looney bin” images Mother Culture had given me, so I kept it to myself.
+I continued to struggle with depression but was terrified of the “looney bin” images Mother Culture had given me, so I kept my struggles to myself.

 But a couple of weeks ago it finally happened, I had another 4-day mental experience––but this time it was about healing.
 It was preempted by finding out that I didn’t get Disability, a precious hope I apparently had been clinging to with dear life, now I know was all those 4 of Pentacles were about in my tarot readings!
-I more than wigged.
 I screamed so deeply it terrified me, threw things around my apartment, and then fell to the ground.